ec-europa/eubfr-data-lake/docs/types/etls/wifi4eu-xls.md

 ### getAddressNumber

-Returns an address number.
+Returns an address number

-Operations:

--   remove phone numbers (items starting with + sign)
+Ignores the following:

+-   trash: na, snc, S/n, dots, dashes, and other custom means to say data is not available
+-   phone numbers,: items with more than 8 digits, in any syntax
--   remove items which are string only, Pi, NR, etc.
+-   string-only values: Pi, NR, etc.

 **Parameters**